RaJah239/test/README.md

 - New Fly Points added for Route 20/Blaine’s Gym, Route 32, Route 26, Tohjo Falls/Route 27, Battle Tower, National Park, Mt.
 Moon and Rock Tunnel.
 - Old man and Abra at the Indigo Plateau Pokémon Center doesn't leave.
 - 20 Grotto-like maps added throughout the game.
-- Each Grotto have 5 Pokémon per day (except two).
-Only one can be caught/fought and then none will appear until the next day.
-It is rare for them to appear.
-Needs to be re-entered a few times to have one spawn.
+- Each Grotto have 5 Pokémon (except two).
+There is a 1/20 to have one appear on each entry.
+May need to be entered a few times to have one spawn.

 # **Pokémon // Battle Related:**
 - Affection added to Pokémon's 3rd (blue) stat page.